FREQUENTLY ASKED QUESTIONS

 4. Is this Mentorship program only for Catholics aged 16-18?

 No!
 The program is not only for the above-mentioned age group.
-Catholics above the age of 18-24 can also avail of the program provided they enrol.
+Catholics between the age of 18-24 can avail of the program provided they enrol.

 5. Can we still keep in touch with our mentors after the program is complete?